-Mohave Electric’s commitment to community extends to local 4th-grade students at seven elementary schools in the Mohave Electric Cooperative (MEC) service area every year as Davis, an entertainer and magician, captivates his young audiences while educating them on the importance of electrical safety.
+Mohave Electric’s commitment to community extends to local fourth grade students at all elementary schools in the Mohave Electric Cooperative (MEC) service area every year as Davis, an entertainer and magician, captivates his young audiences while educating them on the importance of electrical safety.
 He educates children by demonstrating that electricity is a tool just like a hammer or saw.
 When respected and used correctly, it is safe.
 In contrast, when used improperly, abused, or ignored, it can be dangerous.

 He explains how to be aware of electrical hazards as well as how to behave around them.
 By the end of the show, the students are much wiser about the importance of electrical safety, but they will not soon forget the message because of the magical way it was presented.

 While no rabbits were being pulled from a hat, three pieces of material with a message did: Stop.
 Look.
 Think.

 Before participating in activities such as climbing a tree or flying a kite, youths should take the time to stop, look up and around, and think about whether the chosen activity is safe or if the wiser choice might be to find another location if power lines were above.

 The program, known as Making Accidents Disappear, is designed to help students understand both the benefits and potential dangers of electricity.

 Davis explains, “Nothing should ever be placed in an electrical socket, including keys, coins, sticks.
 Only plugs, with your parents’ permission.”